How to achieve a balanced stitch

 Synthetic fabrics damage sewing machine needles.
 If the needle from the last project has been bent, dulled, nicked, or scratched - however imperceptibly - you may have difficulty sewing.
 It will seem like the thread or the machine is the culprit, when actually it is simply a damaged needle.
 Needles are inexpensive and easily replaced.

-We recommend the universal 80/12 with our Ray-Way thread on all our kits.
-Most important with each new project is to once again start with a new needle.
+We recommend the Universal 80/12 needle with our Ray-Way thread on all our kits.
+Most important with each new project is to start with a new needle.
 Do not use a "Ball Point" needle, as these are for knitted fabrics.
 None of the Ray-Way kits use knitted fabrics.

 For a straight stitch, use something like 10 to 12 stitches per inch.

 We use a black Sharpie permanent marker on all colors of silicone nylon.
 It is visible even on the dark fabrics.
 We do not mark in places that will be visible on the finished tarp.
 In other words, we mark, then cut off the marks or fold them into the seams.
 Sharpie also sells a Metallic version for dark surfaces, and this works exceptionally well, but again is "permanent."
 However, such marks are easily removed with many types of household cleaning chemicals.
 But be sure to experiment on a few scraps first.